Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 7,948 Shares

 - On Monday, October 21st, Michael Cannon-Brookes sold 7,948 shares of Atlassian stock.
 The stock was sold at an average price of $192.18, for a total value of $1,527,446.64.

-TEAM has been the subject of a number of research analyst reports.
-Piper Sandler upped their price target on Atlassian from $225.00 to $265.00 and gave the stock an “overweight” rating in a report on Friday, November 1st.
-Wells Fargo & Company upped their target price on Atlassian from $250.00 to $300.00 and gave the company an “overweight” rating in a research note on Friday, November 1st.
-Mizuho upped their target price on Atlassian from $200.00 to $240.00 and gave the company an “outperform” rating in a research note on Friday, November 1st.
-UBS Group upped their target price on Atlassian from $180.00 to $205.00 and gave the company a “neutral” rating in a research note on Tuesday, October 22nd.
-Finally, Raymond James upped their target price on Atlassian from $200.00 to $250.00 and gave the company an “outperform” rating in a research note on Friday, November 1st.
-Nine analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $244.21.
+Several equities analysts have recently weighed in on the stock.
+Piper Sandler raised their price target on shares of Atlassian from $225.00 to $265.00 and gave the stock an “overweight” rating in a research note on Friday, November 1st.
+Scotiabank increased their price objective on Atlassian from $175.00 to $250.00 and gave the company a “sector perform” rating in a report on Friday, November 1st.
+Raymond James upped their price target on shares of Atlassian from $200.00 to $250.00 and gave the stock an “outperform” rating in a research report on Friday, November 1st.
+BMO Capital Markets boosted their price objective on shares of Atlassian from $177.00 to $255.00 and gave the stock a “market perform” rating in a research note on Friday, November 1st.
+Finally, Truist Financial raised their target price on shares of Atlassian from $160.00 to $200.00 and gave the company a “hold” rating in a research note on Friday, November 1st.
+Nine analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $249.74.

 Atlassian Company Profile